 And you keep on going when the work's got you beat,

-And you start to give and it feels like a bunch,
+And it feels like you gave, it feels like a bunch,

-But soon you'll realize it's not nearly enough.
+-But soon you realize it's not nearly enough.

-Because they've given you something they don't give out that often.
+Because they've given you something they don't give out often.

 That they have a secret that you wouldn’t get.